 With a new image processor, the G7 X II is one of the best pocket compacts around

 The addition of the latest DIGIC 7 processor brings a number of performance improvements over the original model, while the handling is even more polished and refined, making it a joy to use.
-The 4.2x optical zoom may not have the range that some rivals offer, but when you factor in the fast variable maximum aperture of f/1.8-2.8, and the large, 20.1MP 1-inch sensor, it makes the G7 X II a very versatile compact when the light levels drop.
+The 4.2x optical zoom is longer than the likes of the Sony RX100 IV or Panasonic LX10 / LX15 but the fast variable maximum aperture of f/1.8-2.8, and 1-inch 20.1MP makes the G7 X II a very versatile compact when the light levels drop.
 If you're happy to miss out on a viewfinder and instead rely solely on a large and bright 3-inch articulating monitor, then the G7 X II is a serious (and more affordable) alternative to the mighty Sony RX100 IV.

 Read the full review: Canon PowerShot G7 X II